5 Must-Do Walks in the Grange Area

 Hampsfell

 Hampsfell is a modest hill rising above Grange and is a popular half-day walk for visitors.
 There are many routes to the summit.
 I have selected one that goes up through woodland at a fairly easy angle on a good path and descends first on a wide grassy track and then on a largely unsurfaced farm track.
 There are only a few stiles and there are outstanding views of the Lakeland fells from the summit.
 Morecambe Bay and the Lancashire coast are in view for much of the way down, making this a memorable walk for such a low hill.
-The town is not short of excellent cafes and pubs and may be reached by bus and rail.
-Although Hampsfell is well-signposted on lower ground, the open summit plateau has many paths and no signs.
+The town is not short of excellent cafes and pubs, and can be reached by bus and rail.
+Although Hampsfell is well-signposted on the lower ground, the open summit plateau has many paths and no signs.
 The hospice, on the summit, is not visible until you are near it.

-Arnside Knott:
+Arnside Knott

-Situated on the south eastern edge of the Lake District National Park, is home to open grassland, limestone pavement and ancient woodland.
+Situated on the south eastern edge of the Lake District National Park, it is home to open grassland, limestone pavement and ancient woodland.

-Visit in spring for the chance of seeing colourful wildflowers and two of the UK’s rarest butterflies namely the high brown and pearl-bordered fritillaries.
+Visit in spring for the chance of seeing colourful wildflowers and two of the UK’s rarest butterflies, namely the high brown and pearl-bordered fritillaries.

-Scout Scar:
+Scout Scar

-A delightful easy circular walk offering wonderful views of the Lakeland Fells on Scout Scar near Kendal.
-From a small car park next to the Scar the path leads up onto the Scar itself.
-Pass by the ‘viewpoint mushroom’ which includes an indicator showing all the Lakeland Fells that can be seen from this point.
+A delightful, easy circular walk offering wonderful views of the Lakeland Fells on Scout Scar near Kendal.
+From a small car park next to the Scar, the path leads up onto the Scar itself.
+Pass by the ‘viewpoint mushroom,’ which includes an indicator showing all the Lakeland Fells that can be seen from this point.
 Continue along the mainly flat scar and then return via a parallel path on the far side of the mushroom.
 The walk can easily be extended further along the scar.

-Eggerslack Woods:
+Eggerslack Woods

 Eggerslack is close to the centre of Grange-over-Sands.